KoolLSL/lslforge/README.md

    > Run `eclipse -clean` to force it to forget cached downloads

-3. Checkbox 2 items:
+3. Select two items:

 	* "LSLForge"

-	* One of the native parts according to your environment.
-Ex: "lslforge_part_win32_x86"
+	* One of the native parts according to your environment, ex: "lslforge_part_win32_x86" for Windows

 4. Install, accept and restart Eclipse